convergencelabs/convergence-docker-compose/README.md

 You will also need to edit the default nginx config file `config/nginx/default.conf` to set the `server_name` to the proper hostname.
 Just do a find and replace of `localhost` to your hostname.

 ## Browsing and Service URLs
-Please note that this installation contains a self signed SSL Certificate that will need to be accepted.
+Please note that this installation contains a self-signed SSL Certificate that will need to be accepted.
 Also note that the hostname may not be localhost (as discussed above).

 * Dev Launchpad URL: `https://<hostname>/`
 * REST API Endpoint: `https://<hostname>/rest/v1`
 * Web Socket Endpoint: `https://<hostname>/realtime/`

-# Persistent Data
+## Persistent Data
 When the environment starts up, it will create a `data` directory where all persistent data from the services will be stored.
 You can tear down and recreate the environment and data will still persist in the data directory.
 If you would like to start from scratch simply delete the data directory.

+## HTTPS SSL Certificates
+The docker compose project uses [NGINX](http://nginx.org/) as a reverse proxy to host HTTP endpoints.
+The configuration comes with self-signed certificates configured for the nginx reverse proxy.
+The certificates are located in the [config/nginx/ssl](config/nginx/ssl) directory.
+If you want to use your own certs simply replace the `server.crt` and `server.key` files in that directory.
+Refer to the [nginx documentation](http://nginx.org/en/docs/) for more information.

-# Additional configuration
+## Additional configuration

 Within the `config` directory you'll see a few different sets of configurations for the various containers (see below).
 You'll probably be most interested in the `convergence` and `nginx` directories.

-To use your own SSL certs, edit the `config/nginx/default.conf` file appropriately and drop your certs in the `config/nginx/ssl` directory.

 You can configure the default namespace, domain, and administration user (to log into the administration console) in `config/convergence/convergence-server.conf`.